WiiWake3101/Smart-Vehicle-Health-Monitoring-and-OTA-Update-System/README.md

 ## Getting Started

 1. Clone the repository
 2. Create the `.env` file as described above
 3. Install dependencies with `npm install`
 4. Start the development server with `npx expo start`
+2. Create the `.env` file as described above
+3. Install dependencies with `npm install`
+4. Start the development server with `npx expo start`